droidian/unl0kr/README.md

 $ sudo ./unl0kr
 ```

-## Changing fonts
+## Fonts

-In order to work with [lvgl], fonts need to be converted to C arrays.
-Buffyboard currently uses a combination of the [Montserrat] font for text and the [FontAwesome] font for pictograms.
-For both fonts only limited character ranges are included.
+In order to work with [LVGL], fonts need to be converted to bitmaps, stored as C arrays.
+Unl0kr currently uses a combination of the [Montserrat] font for text and the [FontAwesome] font for pictograms.
+For both fonts only limited character ranges are included to reduce the binary size.
 To (re)generate the C file containing the combined font, run the following command

 ```
 $ npx lv_font_conv --bpp 4 --size 32 --no-compress -o montserrat_extended_32.c --format lvgl \